Skip to content

 5. Provider and Model Support

 Providers may be added or overridden by ID.
 Each model entry includes context-window and pricing metadata and may also define per-model request defaults.
+Reserved request fields are stripped from config defaults.

 6. Agentic Loop